sandredd/cs404.1-1/program6.md

 for a given component, all dependencies are built first.
 One of the most popular methods to do this is using topological sort.
 Implement topological sort.
 Remember that only directed, acyclic graphs (DAGs) have a topological order.
-Before implementing topological sort, it may be useful to first implement functionality to determine whether a graph has a cycle or not (`DirectedCycle`) and functionality to determine the various orderings in a graph (`DepthFirstOrder`).
+Before implementing topological sort, it may be useful to first implement functionality to determine whether a graph has a cycle or not (`Cycle`) and functionality to determine the various orderings in a graph (`DepthFirstOrder`).

 The files you will need (depending on the language you are working in) for this exercise are: